 And then when you meet a girl, never, ever try to impress her.
 Never, ever try to impress a girl.
 In fact, even when you’re meeting friends, never, ever try to impress a friend or somebody that you’re trying to make into a friend.
 Just stop trying to impress people.

 First of all, you can’t come across well if you’re trying to impress people.
 If your goal, your motivation, if your intention is to impress that person, it’s not going to happen.
 If, however, you’re solid in who you are, you say what you believe, you are honest and sincere and vulnerable, and you’re courageous, and you just are you and say what you believe then you are going to be attractive.

-Now if you happen to have the same superficial, materialistic values that society values then you’ll probably do pretty well, you’d get along with a lot of people.
+Now if you happen to have the same superficial, materialistic values as society’s values then you’ll probably do pretty well, you’d get along with a lot of people.
 You just won’t get along with me, I won’t get along with you.

-If I meet you at a party, being all, “Oh, nice to meet you, nice to meet you,” I’ll see you later and move on.
+I’ll be like If I meet you at a party, I’ll be like, “Oh, nice to meet you, nice to meet you.”
+You know just kind of see you later and move on.
 That’s how I handle it when there’s a value clash.
 It’s just going around and meeting people that you want to spend time with.
-Have standards for your life, figure out what she’s all about -who are you, tell me about you – when you find out interesting things about her, say, “That’s really interesting.” and get to know her better.
+Have standards for your life, figure out what she’s all about – who are you, tell me about you – when you find out interesting things about her, say, “That’s really interesting.” and get to know her better.